susanBuck/notes/07_SysAdmin/999_PHP_from_CL.md

 Given this, you need to create a `php.ini` file in `c:\Windows`.

-For the contents of this file, copy the text from our example: [php.ini template](https://gist.github.com/susanBuck/73f7ca03344331fb9edf)
+For the contents of this file, copy the text from our example: [php.ini template](https://gist.github.com/susanBuck/73f7ca03344331fb9edf).
+This `php.ini` file has a variable called `extension_dir` which is set to `C:\MAMP\bin\php\php5.5.7\ext\`; if you're using a different PHP version you should update it accordingly.

 If you have any access issues creating your `php.ini` file in `c:\Windows`, you can try the following workarounds: